6 activities to supercharge test automation with AI and ML

-By implementing smart decision-making and automated controlling of processes, companies decrease people intervention, thus eliminating the human factor.
-Moreover, this frees up QA efforts while allowing specialists to focus on the core objectives.
+By implementing smart decision-making and automated control of processes, companies decrease human intervention.
+This frees up QA efforts allowing QA teams to focus on the core objectives.

-Within continuously emerging changes in software development approaches, QA processes, customers’ needs, etc., AI- and ML-enabled technologies are more adaptable than human beings.
-Innovations adjust all the necessary components and workflows automatically in a matter of seconds.
+Within continuously emerging changes in software development approaches, QA processes, and customers’ needs, AI and ML-enabled technologies are more adaptable than people, adjusting all the necessary components and workflows automatically in a matter of seconds.

 Increase the overall test coverage

 Automated test coverage detection allows writing much more scripts in an hour as well as running them and getting results — all with the optimized scope.

 Manually writing scripts is time- and labor-consuming, while AI and ML simplify traditional automated testing within the ability to perform codeless checks.
 Smart test automation tools assess QA risks, update test cases, detect issues, and prioritize tasks.

 As software evolves, new features are added, therefore, existing code is modified, so QA experts have to regularly adapt test suites.